-Chapter 127 of the MGL is amended by inserting Section 133F: Parole eligibility for people aged 55 and older who have served at least half or 15 years of their sentence.

-a) Notwithstanding any other section of law, when a person serving a sentence of incarceration has served at least (i) one half of their minimum term of sentence, or (ii) one half of their total aggregate sentence if serving multiple consecutive sentences, or (iii) one half of the component sentence that carries the latest date if serving multiple concurrent sentences, or (iv) fifteen years, whichever is less, and has reached the age of fifty-five, the parole board shall schedule a hearing within sixty days of eligibility, i.e. the date of the person's fifty-fifth birthday or the day that they meet the time served requirement of this subsection, whichever is later, to determine whether such person should be granted a parole permit under section Chapter 127 advanced age; long-term confinement; diminished physical or mental condition if any, and reasonable accommodations for such conditions.
+- Chapter 127 Section 133F: Parole eligibility for people aged 55 and older who have served at least half or 15 years of their sentence - Notwithstanding any other section of law, when a person serving a sentence of - 4 incarceration has served at least (i) one half of their minimum term of sentence, or (ii) one half of - 5 their total aggregate sentence if serving multiple consecutive sentences, or (iii) one half of the - 6 component sentence that carries the latest date if serving multiple concurrent sentences, or (iv) - 7 fifteen years, whichever is less, and has reached the age of fifty-five, the parole board shall - 8 schedule a hearing within sixty days of eligibility, i.e. the date of the person's fifty-fifth birthday - 9 or the day that they meet the time served requirement of this subsection, whichever is later, to - determine whether such person should be granted a parole permit under section Chapter 127 - 11 Section 133A.
+The board must also give special consideration to the incarcerated person's advanced age; long-term confinement; diminished physical or mental condition if any, and reasonable accommodations for such conditions.